deepakcodefreak/chatai/README.md

 $ npm run dev

 ## What is done ?
 * All the must do features are implemented
+* Bonus features

 ## What is not done ?
 * Unit test not done